cadihowley/cadihowley.github.io/writing/tutorial.md

 ## Installing useful tools

 LXDE is a very bare-bones desktop, with very few additional programs installed.
 This is great for the Raspberry Pi, since it's extremely lightweight.
-However, to use this as our web development machine, we will need to install a few things first!
+However, to use this as our web development machine we will need to install a few things first!

 ### Code-OSS